sampaiodias/UniTween/README.md

 UniTween is a Tween framework for Unity that enables programmers and artists to create *almost* any kind of Tween in a workflow that is easy to learn, fun to use, and with great maintainability.

 * **Zero-coding:** Make simple or complex tweens only by working on the Unity Edity.
-* **Productivity:** In our tests it is around 10 times faster to create a tween using UniTween than coding it.
+* **Productivity:** In our tests it is up to 10 times faster to create a tween using UniTween than coding it.
 * **Reusability:** Tweens created with UniTween can be used multiple times in one or more sequences (ScriptableObject).

 To see how it works, check the video demonstration clicking on the image below.